dhavalgarg/dhavalgarg/README.md

 ### Hey there, I'm Dhaval :grin:
-I completed my undergrad studies from SRM University.
-I love handling data to see what it unravels.
-I will be completing numerous projects in the coming time to gain practical experience and upload them here.

-If you need any help you can always contact me.
+I am studying MS in Data Science at University of Rochester.
+I will be uploading projects here.

 ***